-In 2013, Kristina was elected to serve on the Board of Directors for the National Association of Criminal Defense Lawyers (“NACDL”), which is the preeminent criminal defense organization in the country with nearly 10,000 general members.
-In addition to being one of only 35 board members, Kristina is an active member of the NACDL White Collar Committee and the Sixth Circuit Amicus Committee.
-Within the Cleveland area, she serves as an appointed board member for the Cleveland-Marshall College of Law Alumni Association.
+In 2013, Kristina was elected to serve on the Board of Directors for the National Association of Criminal Defense Lawyers (“NACDL”), which is the preeminent criminal defense organization in the country.
+She serves as the chair of the Title IX Committee and as a co-chair of the Sixth Circuit Amicus Committee.
+Locally, Kristina serves as a trustee for the Cleveland-Marshall Law Alumni Association.

-Kristina is a nationally published author and speaker.
-She has authored a variety of criminal defense articles for national publications.
-Her lectures address topics such as sentencing strategies and the defense of computer-related offenses.
-Kristina has been named an Ohio Super Lawyers Rising Star, which is an honor reserved for only the top 2% of lawyers in Ohio under the age of 40.
+Kristina is a nationally published author, and she lectures across the country as well.
+She has written a variety of articles for national publications.
+Her lectures have addressed topics including Title IX defense, FERPA and handling educational records, sentencing strategies, and the defense of computer-related offenses.
+Kristina also regularly blogs on topics involving the criminal justice system and education matters.
+She has been named an Ohio Super Lawyers Rising Star, which is an honor reserved for only the top two percent of lawyers in Ohio under the age of 40.

 I would like to thank Kristina Supler, Susan Stone and any team members for their help in my son’s case that arose in the last few months of his senior year.
 He was falsely accused of sexual misconduct and his school automatically placed him on a status of exclusion, pending an investigation by local juvenile authorities.
 They claimed that this exclusion was different than suspension, in that there were no academic penalties.
 However, he fell more and more behind in his studies for each day he missed.
 He was being treated as guilty, without even asking him what happened.
 I had no idea where to turn, who could help, or what to do.
 After some internet research and many horror stories about what the system, in this current political climate, does to boys and young men who are accused of such things, I found Kristina and Susan, with their many success stories in defending such cases.